 Ala Vaikunthapuramloo Teaser To Be Out This Diwali?
 Allu Arjun Fans In For A Treat?

 Allu Arjun, last seen in the highly forgettable Naa Peru Surya, is gearing up for the release of the eagerly awaited Ala Vaikunthapuramloo, one of the biggest releases of 2020.
 The film, directed by top filmmaker Trivikram Srinivas, has created a fair deal of buzz amongst movie buffs and this is a positive development.
 Now, here is a sensational update about the movie.
-According to a leading website, the official teaser of Ala Vaikunthapuramloo will be unveiled on Diwali day (October 27, 2019), much to the delight of ''Mega' fans.
+According to a leading website, the official teaser of Ala Vaikunthapuramloo will be unveiled on Diwali day (October 27, 2019), much to the delight of 'Mega' fans.

 The buzz is that the Ala Vaikunthapuramloo teaser will have an emotional touch to it and feature Allu Arjun in a stylish new avatar.
 If this is indeed the case, movie buffs are in for a feast.